velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "I don't need anything ext--" She pauses. "…where are we?"

-"The planetary capital."
+"The nearest commune is the administrative seat.
+Rantal Shaivan.
+Further information is restricted, I'm afraid."

-"Oh.
-In that case, um.
+"Oh." *High up in the Shadowpeaks, then.
+Great.* "In that case, um.
 Maybe a jacket.
 And leggings?"

 "That will not be a problem.
 Are the current sizes on file for you up to date and correct?"

 "They are."

 "Excellent!
+Mm, I note there are no portables listed among your personal effects -- do you wish to be issued a handset, music player, travel laptop, or any similar items for your return trip?"

+*Just a sidearm and a few full mags.* "Handset would be good, I guess.
+Can you get me a field ranger model with a wireless headset?"

+Mirvit wilts.
+"Our… onsite stocks are fairly limited, I don't know if that specific model… well, I could forward an order to the Shaivan depository if—"

+Cassil waves a hand, sighing.
+"Just get me something with a proper keypad, long-range radio, and a broadspec sensorium, then."

-Are there any other comments, concerns, or requests you would like to be entered into the record?"
+"I'll, ah, I'll see what I can find."
+Mirvit smiles weakly, frantically taking notes.
+"Now," she continues, without pausing to finish writing, "are there any other comments, concerns, or requests you would like to be entered into the record?"

 Cassil barely restrains her instinct to mouth off again, and mutely shakes her head. *I need to get out of here and back to Nili as fast as possible.
 That's all that matters.
 Don't fuck this up again, you stupid bitch; don't let them goad you.
 I used up all my good luck for today already.*

-"I'm sorry, but can you please answer *verbally,* _shevan?_"
+"I'm so sorry, but can you please answer *verbally,* _shevan?_"

 "Um.
 Sorry.
 Uh, I don't have anything else to say."

 "Very well!
 Then that concludes this interview."
 Mirvit inclines her head, and touches a contact on the slate.
 "Thank you *so* much for your time, Cassil-_shevan._ I wish you a pleasant and uneventful journey home. _Cir a tar."_

 _"Atar,"_ Cassil mumbles, leaning back on the cot and pulling the sheets up to her shoulders.
-The door clangs shut as the two women leave the cell.
+Mirvit turns to leave, but Safris lingers for a moment, gazing inquisitively at Cassil.
+Cassil waves her away, and she reluctantly does as well.
+The door clangs shut behind the two women.

 ---

-She's awoken by the buzzer sounding again and sits up so sharply that her vision goes momentarily fuzzy.
+She's awoken by the sound of the lock buzzer and sits up so sharply that her vision goes momentarily fuzzy.
 She turns her head, heart pounding as she rubs the sleep from her eyes, and sees Safris stepping through the doorway, followed by another Shevran officer.

 "Comrade Cassil."
 Safris beckons.
 "Come with me, please."